 Evidence-Based Dietetics Practice is the use of systematically reviewed scientific evidence in making food and nutrition practice decisions by integrating best available evidence with professional expertise and client values to improve outcomes.

-- Evidence-based Nutrition Practice Guidelines are a series of guiding statements and treatment algorithms which are developed using a systematic process for identifying, analyzing and synthesizing scientific evidence.
-They are designed to assist the registered dietitian nutritionist and patient/client in making decisions about appropriate nutrition care for specific disease states or conditions in typical settings.
+Evidence-Based Nutrition Practice Guidelines are a series of guiding statements developed from a systematic review.
+They are designed to assist practitioner and patient/client decisions about appropriate nutrition care for specific disease states or conditions in typical settings.
+Key elements include scope, intent, major recommendations, methods, rating of the evidence and harms and potential benefits of implementing the guideline.

 Nutrition Care Manual